janScheible/pocketsaw/README.md

   - `includeSubPackages` with default same as `@SubModule#includeSubPackages` (`true`)
   - `color` with default same as `@SubModule#color` (`orange`)
 - external functionalities (optional, depends on specific dependency source if supported)
+  - `packageMatchPattern` either a single string or an array

 ### Third-party dependencies information source